anthonybudd/express-api-boilerplate/README.md

 ### Generate SDK Client Libraries
 There is an [OpenAPISpec](./OpenApiSpec.yml) in the root of the repo.
 The project includes code generation config files for PHP, JavaScript and Swift.
-Use the below command to generate SDK Client Libraries for your API.
+Use the below command to generate SDK Client Libraries for your API to `/sdk/dist`.
 A full list of supported langauages [can be found here](https://github.com/OpenAPITools/openapi-generator?tab=readme-ov-file#overview)

 ```sh